ynnsnr/resume/index.md

         <div class="card-body">
           <div class="h4 mt-0 title">About me</div>
           <p>
-            I'm a Full Stack Web Developer, music composer, and founder at <a href="https://www.jarvis-lyrics.com" target="_blank">Jarvis</a>, an AI-powered lyrics writing asssitant.
+            I'm a Full Stack Web Developer, music composer and founder at <a href="https://www.jarvis-lyrics.com" target="_blank">Jarvis</a>, an AI-powered lyrics writing assistant, and
+            <a href="https://www.beathub.co" target="_blank">BeatHub</a>, a web radio for music producers, DJs and rappers.
           </p>
           <p>
-            I'm currently working as a web developer at <a href="https://outsourcify.net" target="_blank">Outsourcify</a>, a Bangkok based web agency where we build web applications with Nuxt.js, Symfony + API Platform, Ant Design and Tailwind CSS.
+            I'm currently working as a web developer at <a href="https://outsourcify.net" target="_blank">Outsourcify</a>, a Bangkok based web agency where we build web applications with Nuxt.js, Symfony, Node.js...
           </p>
           <p>
             Formely Front-End Developer at <a href="https://www.manatal.com" target="_blank">Manatal</a>, a recruiting software company using Vue.js, Vuetify, Chrome Extensions and Django REST, and as a Teaching Assistant at <a href="https://www.lewagon.com" target="_blank">Le Wagon</a> in Paris, Casablanca, Berlin & Shanghai.